2023 Most Popular Physics Bachelor's Degree Schools in Arizona

 Check out the physics bachelor's degree programs at these schools if you want to attend one of the most popular in Arizona.

-Our 2023 rankings named University of Arizona the most popular school in Arizona for physics students working on their bachelor’s degree.
-Located in the large city of Tucson, University of Arizona is a public college with a very large student population.
+Our analysis found University of Arizona to be the most popular school for physics students who want to pursue a bachelor’s degree in Arizona.
+Located in the large city of Tucson, University of Arizona is a public college with a fairly large student population.

 About 37% of the students majoring in physics at the school are women while 63% are male.